obfuscatedgenerated/ture-web/README.md

-# Ture on the web
+# Ture

+A turing machine interpreter.

 See also: <a href="https://github.com/obfuscatedgenerated/Ture" target="_blank">the original Java implementation</a>.